 Our Tutors – 2020

-The summer piano courses for 2020 will be led by an exceptional quartet of tutors.
-We are delighted to welcome Charles Owen, Noriko Ogawa , Vedrana Subotic and Martin Cousin back to La Balie for six weeks of intensive and inspirational teaching
+The summer piano courses for 2020 will be led by an exceptional trio of tutors.
+We are delighted to welcome Charles Owen, Noriko Ogawa , and Martin Cousin back to La Balie for five weeks of intensive and inspirational teaching

 Described by Gramophone magazine as “one of the finest British pianists of his generation”, Charles Owen has enjoyed an extensive international career performing a wide-ranging repertoire to outstanding critical acclaim.
 He has appeared at London’s Barbican and Queen Elizabeth Hall and regularly gives recitals at the Wigmore Hall and Kings Place.
 Internationally, he has performed at the Lincoln Center and Carnegie Hall in New York, the Brahms Saal in Vienna’s Musikverein, the Paris Musée d’Orsay and the Moscow Conservatoire.
 Charles enjoys a highly successful piano duo partnership with Katya Apekisheva.
 Together they are Artistic Directors of the London Piano Festival, an annual celebration of the piano held at Kings Place.

 Charles studied in London at the Yehudi Menuhin School and the Royal College of Music with Irina Zaritskaya and Imogen Cooper.
 He has enjoyed collaborations with many leading conductors including Sir Mark Elder, Ryan Wigglesworth, Nicholas Collon and Martyn Brabbins.
 Charles was appointed Steinway & Sons UK Ambassador in 2016.

 Click here to read a “Meet the Artist” interview with Charles by Frances Wilson who blogs as The Cross-Eyed Pianist